 Within a few weeks, I went from believing in Santa to barely believing in God.
 I learned that my dad wasn’t really a superhero – he waited in his car until the D.C. transit bus arrived every day instead of standing at the stop like a sitting duck.
 I stopped thinking I had a safe learning environment after a 13-year-old boy was shot and killed entering his middle school.
 I grew up too fast.
 And at the same time, I know there will always be a part of me that won’t ever grow up; a part that will wish my parents could always be there to check for the monsters under my bed, and to protect me from the ones in the movie theaters and the elementary schools and the shopping malls and the beltways.

 But as a country, we learned to be safer so that we could accommodate their rights.
 We put metal detectors in our schools and made “Code Red” drills and lockdowns as routine as saying the Pledge of Allegiance.
 And I learned to deal with it, too.
 I stopped sleeping, so I could always be alert.
 I stopped trusting people.
 I tried my hardest to block out a few years of my childhood.
 And now I see a therapist to work through my problems.
 Insomnia.
 Anxiety.
 Depression.

 It’s been over ten years since my town came under attack, but the story repeats itself every day.
 And every day, there are new victims–not just the ones in the caskets.
 There are kids in Newtown who saw their playmates die and still have to go back to school, and parents who have to let them.
 There are teenagers in Overland Park who will be afraid to go outside when concealed carry laws pass.
 There are amendments for gun ownership, but none for mental health, happiness and comfort.
 And so I’ll make each day a little safer, as a slave to my fear and a slave to my freedom.

-Will Webber is a sophomore majoring in journalism and political science major from Prairie Village.
+Will Webber is a sophomore majoring in journalism from Prairie Village.
 Read more from Will Webber.